Kurpie dialect: Adjectives, adverbs, pronouns, and numerals

 Adjectives, pronouns, and numerals take -em in the masculine instrumental/locative singular instead of standard -ym/-im: po tem wszystkiem (po tym wszystkim).
 The plural is often -eni (from earlier -emi): całeni dniani (całymi dniami).
 Similarly, the genitive/locative plural is -ech: tech (tych).

 Verbs

 The first person plural present tense of verbs is formed with the archaic -m: idziem (idziemy).
 In the past tense, -m is also present in place of standard -śmy: robilim (robiliśmy).
 The second person plural past tense and imperative of verbs is sporadically formed with -ta in place of -cie: daliśta (daliście).
 The third person plural past tense if often formed with -eli in place of standard -ali: sieli (siali).
 Forms and derivatives often appear without j: przyde (przyjdę).

 Vocabulary

 Word-Formation

 Typical Masovian features of word-formation are present here.

 Nouns

 Nouns denoting young animals and people are formed with -ak: dziewcoki (dziewczęta).

 Verbs

 Frequentatives may be formed with -ać where in Standard Polish is often -ywać/-ować: kupać (kupować).

 Syntax

 Dwa may be used for feminine nouns instead of dwie: dwa krowy (dwie krowy).

+Standardization

+From 2009 to 2019, Professor Jerzy Rubach, with the help of Związek Kurpiów, published a series of monographs proposing a literary standard for the dialect.
+This orthography has been well received by Związek Kurpiów and numerous publications in that time have used it, including a dictionary.
+Siatkowska opines that this process did not fully take regional variation into consideration.
+Gadomski in his dictionary provides some information in regional variation.

+In the north-west, near Gmina Jednorożec, slanted å does not occur; this variation is recommended to be spelled, but pronounced as if ⟨a⟩; furthermore soft ḿ has only partially decomposed to mń, elsewhere ń.
+In the south-east, slanted å is realized as o, but it is recommended to also spell this as ⟨a⟩.
+Near Myszyniec, ⟨ë⟩ approaches or meges with a, but spellings with ⟨ë⟩ are prescribed as with pronunciation variations of ⟨å⟩; also here prothetic ł before a is more common, but is rarer in other places.
+Gadomski uses central dialects for the basis of his dictionary, but does not proscribe spellings with ⟨mń⟩ instead of ⟨ń⟩, e.g. mńasto instead of ńasto.

+Orthography and pronunciation

+Rubach proposes the following rules for writing Kurpian, based on his analysis of pronunciation and grammar of the region: